-The names of all of the authors who have been inducted into the Nevada Writers Hall of Fame are now prominently displayed on a wall of honor in the Leslie Harvey and Robert George Whittemore Tower Entry and Reception Gallery of the Mathewson-IGT Knowledge Center.
+The names of all the authors who have been inducted into the Nevada Writers Hall of Fame are now prominently displayed on a wall of honor in the Leslie Harvey and Robert George Whittemore Tower Entry and Reception Gallery of the Mathewson-IGT Knowledge Center.

-The Silver Pen Award was established as part of the Nevada Writers Hall of Fame in 1996 to recognize writers who are in mid-career and have already shown substantial achievement.
+The Silver Pen Award was established in 1996 as part of the Nevada Writers Hall of Fame to recognize writers who are in mid-career and have already shown substantial achievement.
 The award is designed to honor their talent and encourage other emerging and mid-career writers.

 Honorees in this category are also selected based upon their body of work, critical recognition and a strong connection to Nevada through the themes of their writing or residence in the state.
-It is hoped that through their outstanding work they may one day be inducted into the Nevada Writers Hall of Fame.
+It is hoped through their outstanding work they may one day be inducted into the Nevada Writers Hall of Fame.